 - iXCC 3.5mm Universal Auxiliary Audio Stereo Cable Cord

 If you are looking for the best aux cable with the best value, the Anker 3.5mm aux cable is the obvious choice.
-Anker is a very refutable player in the audio industry and make solid products.
+Anker is a very reputable player in the audio industry and makes solid products.
 Their aux cable has solid performance and durability at a very affordable price.
-This cable looks pretty sleek with the cable coated with high quality PVC and the end connectors being gold plated.
+This cable looks pretty sleek with the cable coated with high-quality PVC and the end connectors being gold plated.

 The cable itself is only 4 feet and is quite small and thin.
-It has universal compatibility so it works on everything from phone jacks, to laptops, and head units in the your and stereo units.
-The Anker aux cables really shines on the durability front.
-The gold plated connectors on both ends have corrosion resistance added, so they rarely degrade over time.
+It has universal compatibility so it works on everything from phone jacks to laptops, and head units in your stereo units.
+The Anker aux cables really shine on the durability front.
+The gold-plated connectors on both ends have corrosion resistance added, so they rarely degrade over time.
 You no longer have to worry about a faulty cable due to the ends being bad.
-Also the cable itself is meant to be bent, and this audio cable is tested to be bent over 10,000 times.
+Also, the cable itself is meant to be bent, and this audio cable is tested to be bent over 10,000 times.
 You will likely never reach this level of abuse for your aux cable.

 With a copper shell, you lose a lot less signal and noise when audio transports from the input to the output.
 The entire purpose of an aux cable is to transport data from one end to another, but inevitably data will be lost in the process and this degrades audio quality.
 The iVanky aux cable is ultra slim at the end, which means it fits into any device.
 We can’t say the same with standard aux cables that may require you to remove a case for smaller aux ports.

-If you are going to use poor quality speakers or audio files, you definitely don’t need to bother with getting really expensive high end aux cables.
-However, if you have speakers of decent quality and high quality audio, it makes sense to makes sure your aux cable is also quality.
+If you are going to use poor-quality speakers or audio files, you definitely don’t need to bother with getting really expensive high-end aux cables.
+However, if you have speakers of decent quality and high-quality audio, it makes sense to make sure your aux cable is also quality.
 It is basically a very cheap insurance policy against big blowups and poor audio.
 This is especially true if your job depends on it or if you have some kind of concert.
 Please see below for some factors to think about while shopping for the best aux cable for your needs.

-Durability: You want the aux cable you buy to last and usually the more expensive ones offer more protection against people stepping on it or spilling things on the cable.
+You want the aux cable you buy to last and usually, the more expensive ones offer more protection against people stepping on it or spilling things on the cable.
 The most durable cables are also quite hard and don’t twist easily, so it is not easy to tangle.